Having a pig farming business plan is vital if you are interested in pig farming. Pig Farming is a booming area of production with much promise.

 - Marketing strategy

-- Describe the marketing opportunities you face and how you intend to take advantage of those.
+- Describe your marketing opportunities and how you intend to take advantage of those.

-- Talk about the advertising programs you will undertake, how you will distribute your product and how you will measure whether you’re successful with your marketing plan.
+- Talk about the advertising programs you will undertake, how you will distribute your product, and how you will measure your success with your marketing plan.

-- Also, talk about how you plan on mitigating risks and what tactics you will use.
+- Also, discuss how you plan to mitigate risks and what tactics you will use.
 You will need to talk about how you intend to manage risks associated with input and output prices.

 - Managerial Expertise